 What happens when you leave an animal (birds included) at the Wildlife Rehabilitation Society of Edmonton?

-- Animals are given an initial thorough examination
+- When stable, animals are given an initial thorough examination

 - If rehabilitation is not possible, humane euthanasia is provided

 - Animals are weighed and compared to normal for the species

 - Fluid therapy is given to treat dehydration

 - X-rays are done on-site at our Wildlife Hospital